project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/server_installation.md

 **Note:**

-- The values inside { } should be replaced with your values, e.g: {dns_name} should be replaced with mydomain.com
+-  The values in the { } braces should be replaced with your environment values, e.g: {dns_name} should be replaced with mydomain.com

-- Create access token for user creation
+Use the following command to create the user access token, which is needed for user creation.

 <pre>
 curl -X POST {dns_name}/auth/realms/sunbird/protocol/openid-connect/token -H 'cache-control: no-cache'